The Air National Guard is made up of civilians with Air Force specialties who provide homeland emergency relief and combat-ready units for war abroad.

 The Air National Guard is a civilian force that trains and practices Air Force specialties to provide homeland emergency relief and combat-ready units for war abroad.

-The Air National Guard is composed of 106,700 dedicated, professional airmen and women who serve in 89 flying units and 579 mission support units.
+The Air National Guard is composed of 105,700 dedicated, professional airmen and women who serve in 89 flying units and 175 geographically separated units across 213 locations.
 These airmen and women serve both a homeland mission in individual states and a federal mission.

-In the homeland mission, reserve units are under the command of their state Governor and supervised by the Adjutant General.
-Across the U.S., units provide:
+In the homeland mission, reserve units are under the command of their state governor and supervised by the adjutant general.
+Across the U.S., units:

-- Emergency relief support during natural disasters such as floods
+- Provide emergency relief during natural disasters such as floods, earthquakes and forest fires

 In the federal mission, combat-ready units mobilize for war in three situations:

 - Under the command of the active duty Air Force